Revisions to the UC honors course policy

 UC accepting online lab science courses without labs from publishers

-Online course publishers offering online laboratory science courses without a standardized, on-site, wet lab component can submit their courses to UC for "a-g" review.
+Online course publishers offering online laboratory science courses without a required teacher-supervised, hands-on lab component can submit their courses to UC for "a-g" review.
 UC will provisionally approve the online laboratory science courses.
 Final "a-g" approval will be awarded per institution based on the on-site, wet laboratory activities the individual school, district or program has developed to supplement the online curriculum they purchased or licensed from the publisher.
-High schools, districts and programs will be prompted to include descriptions of the required labs when submitting their previously approved course submission to add the publisher's laboratory science course to their "a-g" course list.
+High schools, districts and programs will be prompted to include descriptions of the required labs when submitting their course submission to add the publisher's laboratory science course to their "a-g" course list.